SpeakUP Academy

 What does the suffix -defined mean in English?

-The suffix -defined specified, delimited, or given precise meaning in a specified manner; evaluating the clarity and precision of boundaries, terms, or scope In Spanish it usually maps to definido / delimitado / con límites claros.
+The suffix -defined judges how clear the boundaries or meaning of something are: well-defined (clear) versus ill-defined (vague, unclear).
+In Spanish it usually maps to definido / delimitado / con límites claros.

 Can you give an example of a word with -defined?